qu-gg/pytorch-MNIST/README.md

 <img src="https://raw.githubusercontent.com/qu-gg/pytorch-MNIST/master/results/9/66epoch17num.jpg"></img>

 <h5>Optimizer, LR, Loss:</h5>
 <p>Some other potential optimizations is to adjust the training cycle and learning rates of the model.
 Because I was running on a slower set-up, I was reluctant to try a lower learning rates and larger batch sizes - though I feel like tuning these could provide for better results.</p>

+<h5>Mode Collapse</h5>
+<p>One incapability of this GAN was to represent the whole distribution of the MNIST dataset as mode collapse was an issue during training.
+More tuning and training methods needs to be done in order to extend the capabilities of the single network.
+While the results did represent the distribution provided, it's applicability is low in terms of a wide distribution to represent.</p>

 <h4> Take-aways </h4>
 <hr width="15%">